 Personally, my full treatment session will consist of: Heat to relax the muscles and improve blood supply around the area, followed by exercises to improve mobility and strength, and then massage as a completion of the treatment session.
 I modify the session based on the severity of pain, inflammation and activity level of my patient.

-Your orthopedic doctor or your primary physician may recommend variety of procedures depending on the severity of arthritis, functional limitation and pain.
+Your orthopedic doctor may recommend a variety of procedures depending on the severity of arthritis, functional limitation and pain.
 The intervention can vary from corticosteroid injection, minimally invasive techniques like aspiration of fluid, or total knee replacement.

 There is not much research out there regarding the effect of natural remedies on OA pain.
 I have personally seen and met patients whose results vary widely with the use of the same remedy.
 So, take this information with a grain of salt.
-I am mentioning them here as It never hurts to try the natural remedies as long as you are not allergic.
+It never hurts to try natural remedies as long as you are not allergic.